 HIV stigma is rooted in both fear and ignorance.
-Research has shown that everyone has information about HIV and AIDS but few people have enough information to overcome fears associated with HIV and its transmission.
-Most persons really have problems with distinguishing between real risk and imagined risk and this stigmatizing PLHIV.
-In the light of the above, this chapter will seeks to address the gaps in the knowledge of participants so that they get a clearer understanding and this limit the fear which final stigmatization.
+Researches have shown that everyone has information about HIV and AIDS but few people have enough information to overcome fears associated with HIV and its transmission.
+Most people really have problems with distinguishing between real risks and imagined risks, which leads to stigmatizing PLHIV.
+In the light of the above, this chapter will seek to address the gaps in the knowledge of participants so that they get a clearer understanding, which limits the fear that caused stigmatization.